List of The Hunger Games characters: President Coin

 President Alma Coin is the leader of District 13.
 She is described as having gray hair that falls in an unbroken sheet to her shoulders and gray eyes that look like "all the color was sucked away" and "slush that you wish would melt away".
 She has a special dislike of Katniss and mentions that Katniss is more useful to her dead than alive.
 It is also revealed that she wanted Peeta rescued from the Third Quarter Quell, not Katniss.

-During the assault on Capitol, Coin deliberately places Peeta in Katniss's squad to endanger Katniss's life, which Snow had warned about for he and Coin had been political rivals.
-After taking over the Capitol, Alma becomes the "interim" president of Panem and proposes a final Hunger Games with the Capitol children as tributes.
-She is publicly killed by Katniss at President Snow's execution after Katniss concludes that Coin was responsible for the bombing that proved fatal to Primrose and many Capitol children.
+During the assault on the Capitol, Coin deliberately places Peeta in Katniss's squad to endanger Katniss's life, which Snow had warned about for he and Coin had been political rivals.
+After taking over the Capitol, Coin becomes the "interim" president of Panem and proposes a final Hunger Games with the Capitol children as tributes.

+During an encounter, Snow reveals the truth about Coin's actions to Katniss and explains that Coin had always intended to pit the Capitol and the districts against each other and then swoop in to seize power in replacement of Snow once the war was over.
+After Snow reminds Katniss of their promise to never lie to each other and recalling Coin's various actions, Katniss realizes that Snow is right about Coin.
+Coin had orchestrated the death of her sister Prim and many other children solely to secure victory in the war and to ensure Katniss's loyalty.
+Given that Katniss would wield significant influence over the selection of Panem's new leader after the war, her tolerance for Coin was minimal at best.
+As a result, instead of killing President Snow at his public execution, Katniss shoots and kills Coin and is arrested for her assassination.
+Although put on trial for Coin's murder, Katniss is ultimately exonerated due to her poor mental state at the time with the help of Plutarch Heavensbee and Dr. Aurelius.